aesthetic-suite/framework/packages/aesthetic/README.md

 ); // foo qux
 ```

-Using our button style examples above, let's add an active state and can combine classes
+Using our `Button` examples above, let's add an active state and combine classes
 like so.
 Specificity is important, so define styles from top to bottom!

 ```javascript